Neil-Mani/BrainF-ck/README.md

 Let's start looking at how to code in this language now.

 Like previously mentioned, we can change which table the pointer is looking at by using the < and > symbols.

-> : Move to the table on the right
+"> : Move to the table on the right"

-< : Move to the table on the left
+"< : Move to the table on the left"

 If I type > and run the code, this is what happens.